cheredia19/each-us-presidential-election/README.md

 The real estate tycoon became the first U.S. president since **George Bush** (twenty-eight years ago) and the eleventh in the country's history to lose a bid for a second term.
 Despite COVID-19, this election registered a very high voter turnout.

 Biden, 77, became the oldest president-elect in history.
-His running mate, former U.S. Prosecutor and current Democratic nominee Kamala Harris, became the first woman to be elected Vice President.
+His running partner, former U.S. Prosecutor and current Democratic nominee Kamala Harris, became the first woman to be elected Vice President.

 Both candidates broke their parties' record for popular votes.
 Biden even surpassed the 80-million tally (81,283,501).